-We offer a variety of extra-curricular or afters-school activities to students in our school.
+Typically, we offer a variety of extra-curricular or after-school activities to students in our school.
 Here are some of the ways our students can involve themselves in the community or participate in some of the school and parish special programs.
 Activities will resume as soon as possible.

 The St. Joseph Catholic School students assist the parish priests at weekend Masses, school Masses, and may also choose to serve at funerals, weddings, and other parish events.
 Through altar serving, the students learn about reverence, responsibility, and serving the Church through a ministry.
 In order to be an altar server, students must attend training once a year and have parent permission.

 St. Joseph Catholic School offers a parent-coordinated LEGO Robotics Team that meets twice a week.
 Using challenges developed by the FIRST LEGO League, participants learn to design and build autonomous robots using special LEGO kits.
 The FIRST LEGO League (FLL) program is an excellent way for young people, in Grades 4-8, to experience the excitement of technical creativity.
 Participants can build a robot and compete in a friendly robotics event especially designed for their age group.
 Using LEGO MINDSTORMS invention set with LEGO bricks and other elements such as sensors, motors, and gears, teams gain hands-on experience in engineering and computer programming principles as they construct and program their unique robotic inventions.
-This extra-curricular program includes a 10- to 12-week period in which students form teams, develop robots that can respond to individual tasks as part of an overall challenge, and then compete against other teams in tournaments around the state.
+This extra-curricular program includes a 10- to 12-week period in which students form teams, develop robots that can respond to individual tasks as part of an overall challenge, and then compete against other teams.
 St. Joseph Catholic School teams have received top awards in various local and state tournaments.
-Watch the school news each fall for information about signing students up for the Lego Robotics opportunity.
+Watch the school news each fall for information about Lego Robotics registration.

 The Mad Science after-school program strives to spark the imagination and curiosity of kids by providing them with fun, interactive, and educational programs that instill a clear understanding of what science is and how it affects the world around them.
 St. Joseph Catholic School offers the Mad Science program twice per year, usually in the fall and spring.
 Each session lasts eight weeks and is held after school once a week.
 The topics are different for each session so that students can attend each session without repeating curriculum.
 Registration occurs about three weeks before a session begins.
 This program is offered to students in Grades 1 through 6 and is very popular, so registration is on a first-come basis.
 Watch the school news for Mad Science dates and registration.